xpqz/transporter-demo/README.md

   /Users/stefan/work/demo/go/src/github.com/xpqz/transporter
   ```

-  The reason this errors is that Transporter doesn't quite obey go's recommended project layout.
+  The reason this errors is that Transporter doesn't quite obey Go's recommended project layout.

 - Set Stefan's hacked-up version as a fork, and pull down the changes: